gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    and where nonce is has a different value for each user message (e.g. a counter).
 The new user_message' is the input to SCTP.

-   On the recieving size DTLS is used to decrypt the records and the fields uint64(length), uint64(nonce), and uint64(i) are removed.
+   On the receiving side DTLS is used to decrypt the records and the fields uint64(length), uint64(nonce), and uint64(i) are removed.
 The user_message is valid if all DTLS records are valid, uint64(nonce) is the same in all records, uint64(i) is a counter